Creation week is the basis of the plan of God. The days of creation reveal what humankind is to remember. In the 21st century, we’ve forgotten.

 KJV – ⨯ burn (incense), ⨯ earnestly, be male, (make) mention (of), be mindful, recount, record(-er), remember, make to be remembered, bring (call, come, keep, put) to (in) remembrance, ⨯ still, think on, ⨯ well.

 The Hebrew for male is also remember and this is probably the most important point that should characterize males and humankind.
 He should remember where he comes from, who his Maker is and he ought to be mindful of what God has prepared for him and what his responsibilities are.

 I summarized Genesis 1 above because this is the record of what God wants to be remembered.
 He even set aside the seventh day to consider these things.
 True mindfulness is remembering these overall and fundamental principles that are laid out as the introduction to the story of humankind, the Bible.
 Let there be light.
 Let the tohu and bohu of day 1 turn into the sanctification and holiness of day 7.
 That is the plan God is accomplishing.

-This blog post is an excerpt from chapter 9.13 of the book Origin of the Universe.
+This blog post is an excerpt from chapter 1.13 of the book Origin of Humankind.

 Dig Deeper into The Explanation